ghostofegypt/Password-Strength-Checker/README.md

 ## Possible Improvements

-- Add a strength label (e.g. "Weak", "Medium", "Strong") instead of just a number
 - Check against a list of commonly used/breached passwords
 - Penalize repeated characters or simple sequences (e.g. "1234", "aaaa")